-If you’re a student in Houston aiming to apply to independent schools, you’ll likely need to submit your ISEE scores by the second week of January at the latest.
-Therefore, it’s recommended that Houston students begin their preparation well in advance to ensure they have ample time to master the required skills.
+If you are a Houston student aiming to apply to independent schools, you will likely need to submit your ISEE scores by the second week of January at the latest.
+With more families starting earlier each year, beginning preparation well in advance has shifted from a recommendation toward a competitive standard.

 When should I start practicing for the ISEE?

-It’s important to note that starting early doesn’t mean you have to dive headfirst into intense preparation.
-Instead, consider beginning with a diagnostic test (2.5-3 hours depending on your grade level) to gauge your current standing.
+Starting early doesn’t mean diving headfirst into intense preparation.
+Consider beginning with a diagnostic test (2.5-3 hours depending on your grade level) to gauge your current standing.
 This initial assessment will provide valuable insights into the areas that require more attention and allow you to create a personalized study plan.

 Why the emphasis on early preparation?
 Here are a few key reasons:

-2. Mastering Core Academics: Success on standardized tests like the ISEE relies heavily on having a strong foundation in core academic subjects.
+- Mastering Core Academics: Success on standardized tests like the ISEE relies heavily on having a strong foundation in core academic subjects.
 No amount of tips and strategies can substitute for a deficiency in basic academic skills.
 If you need to brush up on certain concepts or skills, it’s crucial to allocate sufficient time for remediation, especially if reading is an area of weakness.
-Additionally, it is important to note that the ISEE assesses not only skills students are expected to know already, but also skills they likely have not yet been exposed to; this is especially true for math concepts.
+Additionally, it is important to note that the ISEE assesses not only skills students are expected to already know, but also skills they likely have not yet learned; this is especially true for math concepts.
 It can help to become familiar with key concepts of next-level mathematics.

-3. Allowing for Adequate Preparation Time: In the game of life, having enough time is always better than feeling rushed and ill-prepared.
+- Allowing for Adequate Preparation Time: In the game of life, having enough time is always better than feeling rushed and ill-prepared.
 Starting early will alleviate unnecessary stress and allow you and your child to feel confident and prepared on test day.
-Remember, cramming for the ISEE is not effective; you can’t magically acquire the ability to manipulate fractions or comprehend main ideas by cramming at the last minute.
+Always keep in mind that cramming for the ISEE is not effective.

-It’s worth noting that Houston doesn’t have “national test dates” like the ACT or SAT.
+It’s worth noting that the ISEE doesn’t have “national test dates” like the ACT or SAT.
 The exact test dates available in Houston will depend on the private school hosting the test.
 As such, most students take the ISEE first in October/November and then again in December/January if they didn’t get the scores they wanted the first time.
+Registration opens on August 1st.

-If your child has the time, then it is highly recommended that they plan to take the ISEE twice.
+We highly recommend that you plan to take the ISEE twice.
 Multiple test attempts have been scientifically proven to help students consistently improve their scores.

 Test dates do fill up so it’s best practice to register for the ISEE test as early as possible.
 Be sure to register directly with the administrator ERB, and keep in mind that the registration cost is typically around $175.